odoo/documentation/content/applications/sales/subscriptions.rst

 Confirmation
 ============

-Send the quotation to the customer for confirmation by clicking on :guilabel:`Send by email`, or confirm it immediately by clicking on :guilabel:`Confirm`.
+Send the quotation to the customer for confirmation by clicking :guilabel:`Send by Email`, or confirm it immediately by clicking :guilabel:`Confirm`.

 .. tip::
-   Click on :guilabel:`Customer Preview` to preview the customer portal where the customer can view their quotation, sign and pay it, and communicate with you.
+   Click :guilabel:`Customer Preview` to preview the quote from the customer's point-of-view.
+From there, customers can sign and pay, as well as message the company, if needed.

 .. _subscriptions/automatic-payments:

 Automatic payments
 ==================

-You can require the customer to set an automatic payment method and pre-pay the subscription's first occurrence before they can confirm their quotation.
-To do so, go to the :guilabel:`Other Info` tab of the quotation and check the :guilabel:`Payment` option in the :guilabel:`Online confirmation` field.
+Require the customer to set up an automatic payment method, and pre-pay the subscription's first occurrence before they can confirm their quotation.
+To do so, go to the :guilabel:`Other Info` tab of the quotation form, and tick the :guilabel:`Online payment` checkbox.
+Then, designate what percentage of the total should be paid.

-If you leave :guilabel:`Payment` unchecked, the customer doesn't have to pre-pay to start the subscription.
-This means that the payment is not automatic and that the customer must pay each invoice manually.
+If you leave :guilabel:`Online payment` unchecked, the customer does not have to pre-pay to start the subscription.
+This means the payment is *not* automatic, and the customer **must** pay each invoice manually.

 .. important::
-   If the online confirmation requires a pre-payment, your customer can select only the :ref:`payment providers <payment_providers/supported_providers>` that have the :ref:`tokenization feature <payment_providers/tokenization>`.
-This ensures that the customer is automatically charged at each new period.
+   If the online confirmation requires pre-payment, the customer can **only** select :ref:`payment providers <payment_providers/supported_providers>` that have the :ref:`tokenization feature <payment_providers/tokenization>`.
+This ensures the customer is automatically charged at each new period.

 .. toctree::
    :titlesonly: